nabijaczleweli/cargo-update/man/cargo-install-update.md

 Updates packages from the main repository and git repositories.

-See cargo-install-update-config(1) for further configuring updates.
+See cargo-install-update-config(1) for further configuring updates, and the metadata from `cargo install` that may be preserved by default.

 The `CARGO_INSTALL_OPTS` environment variable can be set, containing options to forward to the end of `cargo install` invocations'